soverenio/docs/docs/administration/managing-sensors.md

     ![Data-at-rest (DAR) Sensors](../../img/administration/sensors-dar.png "Data-at-rest (DAR) Sensors")

-    For monitoring your data sources such as S3 buckets, databases and Kafka clusters, you will need at least one Data-at-rest (DAR) Sensor.
-Although it's not mandatory, we recommend creating separate sensors for different types of data sources.
+    To monitor your data sources, such as S3 buckets, databases, and Kafka clusters, you will need at least one Data-at-rest (DAR) Sensor.
+While not mandatory, we recommend deploying separate sensors for different types of data sources to optimize monitoring efficiency.

     Each Sensor is characterized by its `name` and `token`.